ASK-Berkeley/MLFF-distribution-shifts/README.md

 ```
 python --db_path data/md17_ood_sim/lmdb --xyz_path data md17_ood_sim/md17_aspirin_benzene_uracil_train.xyz --split_name train
 ```
 The prior can also be added to the dataset by passing in ```--calc-classical```.
-By default, sGDML is the prior used.
+By default, the prior is sGDML.
 This requires having an sGDML prior trained.
 For md17, these can be obtained [here](http://sgdml.org/).
-The code can be easily modified to use a different ase calculator for new prior.
+The code can be easily modified to use a different ase calculator for a new prior.

 **Remember to modify the data paths in the configs folder appropriately.**